bairangie/sobermanclusters/README.md

 **QUICK START**

-Clone or download all files into the desired folder via link or through git clone.
-Add source file to path. https://github.com/bairangie/sobermanclusters.git
+Clone or download all files into the desired folder via link or through git clone. https://github.com/bairangie/sobermanclusters.git

-Navigate to local cloned repository in MATLAB file path Begin by editing .txt files so that only columns A-R exist
+Navigate to local cloned repository in MATLAB file path.
+Add source (contains code) file to path.
+Begin by editing .txt files so that only columns A-R exist
 * STEP 1 - Define ROI
 Execute by calling 'saveStormROI' at command and select folder with .txt file